-When decay occurs below the gumline, it may be necessary to remove a small amount of bone and gum tissue.
+When decay occurs below the gum line, it may be necessary to remove a small amount of bone and gum tissue.
 Your dentist may ask for this procedure before he or she makes a new crown for your tooth.

 Crown Lengthening procedures are done for both restorative dentistry and/or to improve the esthetics of your gum line.
 This procedure adjusts the gum and bone level to expose more of the tooth so it can be restored.

 Sometimes crown lengthening is done to improve a “gummy” smile because the teeth appear short.
 The teeth may actually be the proper length but excess gum tissue may be covering these teeth.
-During this procedure, excess gum and bone tissue is reshaped to expose more of the natural tooth.
+During this procedure, excess gum and bone tissue are reshaped to expose more of the natural tooth.

 When we have decided to go ahead with a full crown restoration, we will set aside 2-3 appointments for the entire process.
 Although the majority of crowns are completed in two visits, there is sometimes a need for a third visit to ensure a proper fit.